garden-io/garden/docs/reference/module-types/helm.md

 [devMode](#devmode) > [sync](#devmodesync) > source

-POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
-Must be a relative path.
+POSIX-style path of the directory to sync to the target.
+Can be either a relative or an absolute path.
 Defaults to the module's top-level directory if no value is provided.

 | Type        | Default | Required |
 | ----------- | ------- | -------- |